IBM/platinum-demos/docs/_includes/integration/integration-prepartion.md

 <summary>1 - Provision a Red Hat OpenShift cluster</summary>

-To provision your Cloud Pak for Integration environment, follow these steps: <br/>
+To provision your own Red Hat OpenShift cluster for the Cloud Pak for Integration, follow these steps: <br/>

-1. To reserve a Red Hat OpenShift cluster, go <a href="https://techzone.ibm.com/my/reservations/create/63a3a25a3a4689001740dbb3" target="_blank" rel="noreferrer">here</a>.
+1. To deploy a Red Hat OpenShift cluster, go <a href="https://techzone.ibm.com/my/reservations/create/63a3a25a3a4689001740dbb3" target="_blank" rel="noreferrer">here</a>.
 Select if you prefer to make a reservation now or schedule for later.
 <br/><img src="../integration/images/prep-image001.png" width="800" />
 <br/>